 Books on Afghanistan

 NOTE: In February 2014 Karzai decided to disband the APPF.
 As of early summer 2014 the plan for the APPF members was unclear - and later became known that it wasn't disbanded.
 Rumors circulated that the APPF units would be turned into Highway Police Units and become part of the AUP.
 The reasoning for the proposed APPF shut down by Karazi was unclear.
-What is apparent is that the short life of the APPF thus far has been a failure.
-Some reports indicate that President Ghani re-established the APPF.
+What is apparent is that the effectiveness in the early years of the APPF was judged by many to be a failure.
+Apparently President Ghani re-established the APPF.
 In mid-2015 the Resolute Support Mission was not advising, training, or assisting the APPF.
 In December 2017 the government of Afghanistan announced that the APPF would be transferred from the Ministry of Interior to the Ministry of Defense (MoD).
 In March of 2018 it was announced that the APPF was officially handed over to the MoD.
 12.

 Why Shut Down the APPF?
 Banning the Private Security Companies (PSCs) and replacing them with the APPF provided an opportunity for the Karzai political (and criminal) patronage network to exact profits from the "state-owned enterprise".
 With the end of the Karzai reign the (Karzai) need for an APPF went away (he would not have access to the money for the lucrative security contracts).

 The Afghan Public Protection Force (APPF) is an Afghan state-owned enterprise that fell (initially) under the administrative control of the Ministry of Interior (MoI).
 In August 2010 Karzai decided that the many private security companies operating in Afghanistan would be phased out and replaced with the Afghan Public Protection Force.
 (See Presidential Decree 62).
 In March 2011 a "bridging strategy" was signed which provided an additional year for private security companies (PSCs) to operate while the Afghan government figured out how to implement the APPF.
 1.